julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, April 30, 2025.
+Thursday, May 01, 2025.
 Quote of the day:

-> "Liberty consists in the power of doing that which is permitted by the law." - Marcus Tullius Cicero
+> "Evolution never looks to the future." - Richard Dawkins